 The financial future for Local Government remains extremely uncertain.
 The one thing we do know is that the funds received from Central Government will be reducing in future years.
-The approach that we have taken in our prudent approach to modelling the impact of core spending power has allowed us to develop sustainable plans for investing in the Borough and to support the provision of ambitious regeneration projects and housing growth.
+The prudent approach that we have taken to modelling the impact of core spending power has allowed us to develop sustainable plans for investing in the Borough and to support the provision of ambitious regeneration projects and housing growth.

 We will respond to the economic challenges by ensuring that we regularly review our Medium Term Financial Strategy and ensure that our forecasts are both robust and prudent.
-At the same time we will continue adapting to maximise value for money for our tax-payers and aim to avoid impact on front-line service provision.
+We will continue adapting to maximise value for money for our tax-payers and aim to avoid impact on front-line service provision.
 To this end I believe that we have the financial governance structures in place that will enable the Council to remain successful throughout the medium term and beyond.